Further study and funding

 - Research proposal (sometimes requested for PhD applications)

 - Official transcripts of university exam results

-You will generally need to submit academic references who can vouch for your approach to study and who can recommend you as a strong candidate for your chosen course.
-Usually this would be a personal tutor, project supervisor or other departmental academic.
+You will generally need to submit references who can vouch for your approach to study and who can recommend you as a strong candidate for your chosen course.
+Usually this would include your a personal tutor, project supervisor or other departmental academic.

 If you are applying for a PhD you may be requested to submit a research proposal in addition to the above mentioned documents.
 Essentially this is an outline of your proposed project and should include a clear research question and an approach to answering it.
 You should try to highlight the significance of the research (impact) and how it adds to, develops, or challenges existing work.
-These documents vary in length but are normally around 2000 to 3000 words.
+These documents vary in length.

 Useful information to support with this can be found through:

 Studying in another country can be a great opportunity to experience another culture but there are a lot of elements to consider when deciding if study abroad is right for you and which country would suit you.
 There’s a lot more to think about than simply finding a course.